-NOTICE OF 2021 ANNUAL GENERAL MEETING OF SHAREHOLDERS
+NOTICE OF 2022 ANNUAL GENERAL MEETING OF SHAREHOLDERS

-When Where Thursday, May 20, 2021 at 9:00 a.m.
-(Eastern time) Pullman Miami 5800 Blue Lagoon Drive Miami, Florida 33126 Proposal 1 Elect the following director nominees to serve as Class II directors on our board of directors for the terms described in the attached Proxy Statement • Adam M. Aron • Mary E. Landry • Stella David Proposal 2 Approval, on a non-binding, advisory basis, of the compensation of our named executive officers ("Say-on-Pay Vote") Proposal 3 Approval of an increase in our authorized share capital to increase the number of ordinary shares authorized for issuance from 490,000,000 to 980,000,000 Items of Business Proposal 4 Approval of an amendment to our 2013 Performance Incentive Plan (our "Plan"), including an increase in the number of shares available for grant under our Plan Proposal 5 Ratification of the appointment of PricewaterhouseCoopers LLP ("PwC") as our independent registered public accounting firm for the year ending December 31, 2021 and the determination of PwC's remuneration by our Audit Committee 1 / with the auditor's report) for the year December 31, 2020 pursuant to the l Receive the audited financial statements (together with the auditor's report) for the year ended December 31, 2020 pursuant to the Bermuda Companies Act 1981, as amended, and our bye-laws N itomo Consider any other business which may properly come before the 2021 Annual General Meeting or any postponement or adjournment a Attending the Annual General Meeting Who Can Vote You will be asked to provide photo identification and appropriate proof of ownership to attend the meeting.
+When Thursday, June 16, 2022, at 9:00 a.m.
+(Eastern time) Where Pullman Miami 5800 Blue Lagoon Drive Miami, Florida 33126 Proposal 1 Elect the following director nominees to serve as Class III directors on our board of directors for the terms described in the attached Proxy Statement • Frank J. Del Rio • Harry C. Curtis Proposal 2 Approval, on a non-binding, advisory basis, of the compensation of our named executive officers Proposal 3 Approval of an amendment to our 2013 Performance Incentive Plan (our "Plan"), including an increase in the number of shares available for grant under our Plan Items of Business Proposal 4 Ratification of the appointment of PricewaterhouseCoopers LLP ("PwC") as our independent registered public accounting firm for the year ending December 31, 2022 and the determination of PwC's remuneration by our Audit Committee Proposal 5 To consider and vote upon one shareholder proposal described in this Proxy Statement, if properly presented Additional Items Receive the audited financial statements (together with the auditor's report) for the year ended December 31, 2021 pursuant to the Bermuda Companies Act 1981, as amended, and our bye-laws Consider any other business which may properly come before the 2022 Annual General Meeting or any postponement or adjournment Attending the Annual General Meeting You will be asked to provide photo identification and appropriate proof of ownership to attend the meeting.
 You can find more information under "About the Annual General Meeting and Voting" in the accompanying Proxy Statement.
-Holders of each NCLH ordinary share at the close of business on March 2, 2021
+Who Can Vote Holders of each NCLH ordinary share at the close of business on April 1, 2022

-How to Vote in Advance Your vote is important.
+How to Vote in Advance

+Your vote is important.
 Please vote as soon as possible by one of the methods shown below.
-Be sure to have your proxy card, voting instruction form or Notice of Internet Availability of Proxy Materials in hand: By telephone - You can vote your shares by calling the number provided in your proxy card or voting instruction form By Internet - You can vote your shares online at www.proxyvote.com By mail - Complete, sign, date and return your proxy card or voting instruction form in the postage-paid envelope provided
+Be sure to have your proxy card, voting instruction form or Notice of Internet Availability of Proxy Materials in hand:

+By telephone - You can vote your shares by calling the number provided in your proxy card or voting instruction form

+By Internet - You can vote your shares online at www.proxyvote.com

+By mail - Complete, sign, date and return your proxy card or voting instruction form in the postage-paid envelope provided